YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBDSRDFMTCHNG
 ------------------

-DBDSRDFMTCHNG, Database file xxx, Desired DB Format set to yyy by zzz with pid ppp [0xppp] at transaction number [0xttt]
+DBDSRDFMTCHNG, Database file xxx, Desired DB Format set to yyy by zzz with pid ppp ppp at transaction number [ttt]

 MUPIP Information: The desired database block format has been changed to version yyy for database file xxx by the zzz command with process number ppp at transaction number ttt.